ballet/predict-life-outcomes/README.md

 ### Metadata search

 We wrap the ffmetadata API for our own use in feature development.
-See [here](https://github.com/fragilefamilieschallenge/metadata_app/blob/master/README.md#filter-specification) for details on the filter operations.
+See [here](https://github.com/fragilefamilieschallenge/metadata_app/blob/master/README.md#filter-specification) for details on the filter operations and see [here](http://metadata.fragilefamilies.princeton.edu/about) for an explanation of the resulting metadata.

 ```python
 import fragile_families.analysis.metadata as metadata